sdargoeuves/noodleops-mkdocs/docs/posts/2025-10-netlab-checkpoint/index.md

 ## Introduction

 !!! info "Disclaimer"
-    This will look similar to the FortiGate blog post I did a little while ago, but it was a lot more fiddly to get to this solution for Check Point.
+    This post will look similar to the FortiGate guide I did a little while ago, but it was a lot more fiddly to arrive at a working solution for Check Point.

 ### Overview